grantleehoffman/key-value-store/README.md

 ## CLI

-A basic CLI for interacting with the consul key-value store API.
+A basic CLI for interacting with the Consul key-value store API.

 #### Build
 ```